Want to know how to buy shares?

 For a bit of light reading, you can check out our guide to investment fees – which will explain all the terms you’re likely to come across.

+When re-evaluating the company before you invest, ask yourself some questions.
 Has the share price changed since you first looked at it?
 If so, are you happy to buy it at the new price?
 It is worth checking the headlines or recent company announcements to make sure no new risks have emerged.
 In general, if you’re starting out, invest in companies you understand.
 The latest technology stock may look really good, but do you understand how it makes its money?

 Equally, make sure you’re buying for the right reasons – is it because you want exposure to a fast-growing company rather than because someone has told you it seems like a good idea.